smcalilly/notes-and-resources/README.md

-# Learning Notes
+# notes-and-resources
-Repo where I put some learning notes.
+Repo where I put some learning notes and resources.